percona/pmm/markdown/adhoc-backup.md

 PMM is able to backup the monitored servers.

-In this section we will show you how can you take Adhoc Backups from a service.
+In this section we will show you how can you take ad hoc Backups from a service.

 ### Creating a Backup